EPCCed/archer2-intro-package/_episodes/04-submission.md

 Each ARCHER2 compute node is made up of 8 NUMA (*Non Uniform Memory Access*) regions (4 per socket) with 16 cores in each region.
-Programs where the threads of a task span multiple NUMA regions are likely to be *less* efficient so we recommend using thread counts that fit well into the ARCHER2 compute node layout.
-Effectively, this means one of the following options for nodes where all cores are used:
+Programs where the threads of a task span multiple NUMA regions are likely to be *much less* efficient so we recommend using thread counts that fit well into the ARCHER2 compute node layout.
+Effectively, this means one of the following options for hybrid jobs on nodes where all cores are used:

 * 8 MPI tasks per node and 16 OpenMP threads per task: equivalent to 1 MPI task per NUMA region
 * 16 MPI tasks per node and 8 OpenMP threads per task: equivalent to 2 MPI tasks per NUMA region